dipson88/treeselectjs/README.md

 **emptyText** | String ('No results found...') | A empty list text.
 **staticList** | Boolean (false) | Add the list as a static DOM element.
 List doesn't overlap content.
 This prop will be ignored if you use `appendToBody`.
 **id** | String ('') | id attribute for the accessibility.
+**isSingleSelect** | Boolean (false) | Converts multi-select to the single value select.
+Checkboxes will be removed.
+You should pass only one id instead of array of values.
 **iconElements** | Object({ arrowUp, ... }) | Object contains all svg icons.
 You can use HTMLElement or a String to reset values from the default Object.
 Object: ```iconElements: { arrowUp, arrowDown, arrowRight, attention, clear, cross, check, partialCheck }```.
 After reset of icon you have to update styles if it is necessary, use `alwaysOpen` prop for more comfortable work with styles changes.
 **inputCallback** | (value) => void (undefined) | Callback method for `input` if you don't what use eventListener.